 - a.
-Competitive bidding of the investment agreement pursuant to the Internal Revenue Code and any regulations promulgated thereto; - Provider (or guarantor of Provider) rated AA or above from at least one national rating agency and ratings in the "AA" category from at least one other national rating agency; - c.
+Competitive bidding of the investment agreement pursuant to the Internal Revenue Code and any regulations promulgated thereto; - b.
+Provider (or guarantor of Provider) rated in the "AA" category or its equivalent or better by above from at least two of threeone nationally recognized statistical rating agency organizations, Moody's S&P or Fitch; and ratings in the "AA" category from at least one other national rating agency; - c.
 Provider's participation in the financing will not adversely affect the transaction, including the expected rating on the Bonds; - d.
-Provider downgrade provisions in order to (i) allow the City to terminate the Agreement and withdraw the par value (outstanding principal balance and accrued interest) of the invested proceeds with no penalty or (ii) to require the Provider to increase the collateral level; - e.
-Collateralization of at least 104% (including accrued interest); - f.
-The collateralization requirement does not apply to Conduit Financings; - g.
-Collateral held by a third party; - h.
-Securities accepted as collateral for repurchase agreements are U.S. Treasury or U.S. Federal Government Agency issues permitted by this Policy and including the limitations set for under Sections 9.1 and 9.2 of this Policy.
-In addition, with the prior written approval of the Director of Finance, securities listed in Section 9.16 will be accepted as collateral. - Agreement to include termination provisions in the event of Provider breach or Provider downgrade; and - j.
-Trustee to monitor the Provider's rating, securities, and collateral value on a weekly basis.
+Provider downgrade provisions in order to (i) allow the City to terminate the Agreement and withdraw the par value (outstanding principal balance and accrued interest) of the invested proceeds with no penalty or (ii) to require the Provider to increase the collateral level;